-The determined moisture content of the raw and powdered fennel fruits were 5.43 ± 0.01 % and 5.33 ± 0.01 %, respectively.
+The determined moisture content of the raw and

+powdered fennel fruits was 5.43 ± 0.01 % and $5.33 \pm 0.01$ %, respectively.

 During the first 10 min of MWHD, the FFEO yield rose exponentially, achieving 5.2 ± 0.01 g/100 g of plant material after 10 min.
-Further prolongation of the process had no significant impact on the FFEO yield, with maximum value 5.21 g/100 g of plant material after 20 min; therefore, 10 min was taken as the optimal time.
-MWHD-obtained FFEO yield after 10 min was 30% and 44.4% higher than the FFEO yield obtained by Clevenger-type HD from disintegrated and non-disintegrated fennel fruits after 3 h in our previous study [9].
-MWHD enhances FFEO yield in dual manner.
-Microwaves decrease the degree of oxidation and hydrolyzation via speeding the process and requiring lower solvent quantity; while in the plant material heat is transfered from centre to the outside, causing higher pressure into the FFEO-bearing cells, resulting in their quick rupture [13].
+Further prolongation of the process had no significant impact on the FFEO yield, with a maximum value of 5.21 g/100 g of plant material after 20 min; therefore, 10 min was taken as the optimal time.
+MWHD-obtained FFEO yield after 10 min was 30% and 44.4% higher than the FFEO yield obtained by Clevenger-type HD from disintegrated and nondisintegrated fennel fruits after 3 h in our previous study [9].
+MWHD enhances FFEO yield dually.
+Microwaves decrease the degree of oxidation and hydrolyzation by speeding the process and requiring lower solvent quantity while in the plant material heat is transferred from the center to the outside, causing higher pressure into the FFEO-bearing cells, resulting in their quick rupture [13].

-By applying different modified MWHD methods, it is clear that combination of different factors (the nature and origin of the fennel fruit, milling, moisture content, microwave power, solid-to-liquid ratio and duration of the process) are crucial factors that determine the improvement in terms of the FFEOs yield, as well as their chemical compositions [1,3-5,13-16,21].
-After pulverization, smaller particle size of crushed fennel seed provide higher surface area, thus more FFEO-bearing secretory canals are exposed [1,3-5,13].
-Optimal moisture content of the raw material is especially beneficital.
-Higher moisture content leads to increased dielectric heating rate, so FFEO release into the solvent is easier.
-The residual water contained in the fennel seeds evaporates rapidly, ensuring FFEO to be extracted more quickly [4,13,14,21].
-Microwaves make polar compounds in fennel fruits' (including water) prone to ion conduction and dipole rotation, resulting in heating that disintegrate the plant cell membranes and FFEO release [4,13,14,21].
-Precautions regarding excessive microwave power must be taken seriously, since thermal degradation of the fennel fruits' decrease the

-MWHD efficiency, FFEO yield and quality [13,14,16].
-Adequate solid-to-liquid ratio ensures the highest FFEO yield due to appropriate dielectric heating of the solvent.
-Higher liquid quantity prolongs MWHD and produced unnecessary waste, while insuficcient liquid poses a risk in raw material combustion and reduces the MWHD efficiency [13-16].
-Sufficient MWHD duration is inevitable for completion of the process and optimal release of each FFEO component, while prolonged irradiation decreases the FFEO yield and MWHD efficiency [1,4,13-16,21].
+By applying different modified MWHD methods, it is clear that a combination of different factors (the nature and origin of the fennel fruit, milling, moisture content, microwave power, solid-to-liquid ratio, and duration of the process) are crucial factors that determine the improvement in terms of the FFEOs yield, as well as their chemical compositions [1,3-5,13-16,21].
+After pulverization, the smaller particle size of crushed fennel seed provides a higher surface area, thus more FFEO-bearing secretory canals are exposed [1,3-5,13].
+The optimal moisture content of the raw material is especially beneficial.
+Higher moisture content leads to an increased dielectric heating rate, so FFEO release into the solvent is easier.
+The residual water contained in the fennel seeds evaporates rapidly, ensuring FFEO is extracted more quickly [4,13,14,21].
+Microwaves make compounds in fennel fruits (including water) prone to ion conduction and dipole rotation, resulting in heating that disintegrates the plant cell membranes and FFEO release [4,13,14,21].
+Precautions regarding excessive microwave power must be taken seriously since thermal degradation of the fennel fruits decreases the MWHD efficiency, FFEO yield, and quality [13,14,16].
+An adequate solid-to-liquid ratio ensures the highest FFEO yield due to the appropriate dielectric heating of the solvent.
+Higher liquid quantity prolongs MWHD and produces unnecessary waste, while insufficient liquid poses a risk in raw material combustion and reduces the MWHD efficiency [13-16].
+Sufficient MWHD duration is inevitable for the completion of the process and optimal release of each FFEO component, while prolonged irradiation decreases the FFEO yield and MWHD efficiency [1,4,13-16,21].